 However, it’s not as simple as buying a plane ticket and being able to work your job “from home.”
 Trying to figure out what you can and can’t do, where you can and can’t go can be daunting, but is a process that needs to be meticulously researched before you decide to become a digital nomad.
-One website that claims to help with this process is Nomad List.
+While some flock to Reddit for their tips and advices, one website that claims to help with this process is Nomad List.
 However, their services are not entirely free, so we’re here to dive into whether this service might be of interest, and worth it, for you before you jump into using them to help you become a digital nomad.

 What is Nomad List?

 Nomad List defines themselves as a “technology company that builds the infrastructure for people to live anywhere in the world.”
 Their services rank different destinations that accommodate digital nomads (some places are more accommodating than others) while factoring in cost of living, visas, and internet speed, among other factors.

 Nomad List allows you to filter through different cities for remote work based on factors that matter to you, while also providing you with a way to connect with other remote workers who have either stayed in a city that interests you, or who will be there at the same time you’re planning to be.

 Cost of Living

 Nomad List allows you to map out a budget, determine whether you need a visa to work remotely somewhere (important to note that just because you work a job that can be done “from anywhere” does not actually mean you can move anywhere and do it due to tax implications and visa restrictions), as well as speak to other remote workers who have set up in a destination to see if it’s a good fit for you.

 Nomad List Jobs